 |

-While a non-alcoholic beer may seem like an obvious answer to be able to continue enjoying the experience of drinking without the harmful aftermath, it’s generally best to avoid the scene entirely.
+While a nonalcoholic beer may seem like an obvious way to continue enjoying the experience of drinking without the harmful aftermath, it’s generally best to avoid the scene entirely.

 Addiction is complex.
 Alcoholism goes beyond the simple act of drinking alcohol, and its treatment requires more than a simple swap.